AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

         -   accessKeyID and accessKeySecret: Enter the AccessKey pair of your account.
             -   For more information about how to obtain the AccessKey pair of an Alibaba Cloud account or a RAM user, see [Create an AccessKey pair]().
             -   For more information about how to obtain the AccessKey pair of a temporary STS token, see [Access OSS with a temporary access credential provided by STS](/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md).
-        -   stsToken: This option is required only when you use a temporary STS token to access OSS buckets.
+        -   stsToken: This option is required only when you use a temporary STS token to access an OSS bucket.
 Otherwise, you can leave this parameter empty.
 For more information about how to generate an STS token, see [Access OSS with a temporary access credential provided by STS](/intl.en-US/Developer Guide/Objects/Upload files/Authorized third-party upload.md).
     **Note:** For more information about configuration files, see [config](/intl.en-US/Tools/ossutil/Common commands/config.md).